A hostile witness is a witness who appears unwilling to tell the truth after being sworn in to give evidence in court.

-The person who calls you as a witness does so in the belief that you will provide the court with evidence similar to the account you provided earlier in a pre-trial statement.
-If you do not give the evidence expected, very little can be done.
-If, however, you go further and start telling lies or refuse to answer questions, the party who called you can apply to the judge to have you declared a hostile witness.
+The person who calls you as a witness expects you to provide the court with evidence similar to the account you provided earlier in a pre-trial statement.
+If you do not give the evidence that is expected, very little can be done.
+However, if you start telling lies or refuse to answer questions, the person who called you to appear as a witness can apply to the judge to have you declared a hostile witness.

 What happens if I am ruled as a hostile witness?